sourdough croissants

 3. Wrap book in plastic wrap and refrigerate for 20 minutes.

-Second Lamination Fold (Letter Fold):
+Second Lamination Fold (Tri-Fold or Letter Fold):

 1. Place dough on your lightly floured surface again, this time with the fold facing you.
 Pound and roll to a 24x10-inch rectangle again.